-The numbers of building notifications and building permits are added up by building authorities and regarded as permitted constructions.
+The numbers of building notifications and building permits are added up by planning and building control authorities and regarded as permitted constructions.

-The approximate value of constructions includes total costs, incl. technology (at current prices), of preparing, implementing and putting a construction into use.
+Approximate value of constructions encompasses total costs including technology (at current prices) spent on the preparation, implementation, and putting of a construction into operation.